 The main highlight of a trip to Lancelin are the huge sand dunes right at the edge of town.
 Photos can’t capture how amazing it is to stand at the edge of the high dunes looking down the steep unbroken slope.
 Of course they also don’t capture how much fun it is to jump, slide and tumble down said slope!

 A hire company near the entrance rents out sandboards, motorbikes and buggies to explore the dunes.
 You can also rent boards at some other places in town and then drive yourself right up to the dune.
 Check out the recommended tours for the easiest way to organise an adventure on the dunes.

 The town also features some beautiful coastline with opportunities for surfing and windsurfing.
 Another highlight is one of W.A’s best beer gardens.
 Part of the Endeavour Tavern, this garden sits right on the ocean front with perfect sunset views.
 There is another beautiful beer garden at the Dunes Restaurant, part of the Lancelin Beach Hotel.

-A half-day trip from Lancelin will take you around the Pinnacles Desert.
+A half-day trip from Lancelin will take you around the Pinnacles Desert in Nambung National Park.
 This strange landscape is so unique and interesting.
 You can drive around a marked track with a 2WD vehicle, with many places to pull over and explore on foot.

 Accommodation in Lancelin